ValueAchooMatthew/MazeTraversal/README.md

 ## How to run this software?

-To build the program, simply package it with Maven:
+To build the program, simply package it with Maven and run the jar file:

 ```
-mosser@azrael A1-Template % mvn -q clean package
+$ mvn package
+$ java -jar path/to/jar/file -i path/to/input/file
 ```

 #### Command line arguments